Impact

 Risk and Exploitability

 The CVSS score of 6.9 indicates a medium severity.
-The EPSS score is not available, and the vulnerability is not listed in CISA KEV.
-The likely attack vector is via an application or service that processes XML input using the Connext libraries.
+The EPSS score of 0.00205 indicates a very low exploitation probability, and the vulnerability is not listed in CISA KEV.
+The likely attack vector is via an application or service that processes XML input using the Connext libraries (inferred from the vulnerability description).
 An attacker can craft XML that instructs the parser to fetch external entities; if the system allows such requests, sensitive information may be exfiltrated.
 The lack of a published exploit does not eliminate risk, given the potential for data disclosure and the medium severity score.

 OpenCVE Enrichment